 1. More consistent value and simpler benefits structure:

-- Capital One Venture X provides $300 annual travel credit (when booked through Capital One Travel), which directly offsets its annual fee, and 10,000 anniversary miles every year.
-These perks significantly reduce the “net cost” of holding the card.
+- Capital One Venture X provides $300 annual travel credit, when combined with 10,000 anniversary miles each year, significantly reduces the real cost of holding the card.

 2. Lower barrier for rewards and redemption.